 The Sustainable Development Goals will provide an important starting point for discussion and knowledge sharing.
 The course will address Goal 5 (Gender); Goal 6 (Clean water and sanitation); Goal 8 (Decent work and economic growth); Goal 10 (Reduced inequalities); and Goal 16 (Peace, justice and strong institutions).
 The course will also equip you with a number of practical and analytical tools and impart new ideas to help you conceive and implement policies towards better local service delivery.
 The course will take place in The Hague from 18 to 29 March 2019.

-- Increase your insight into the basic conditions for good local service delivery;
+- Increase their insight into the basic conditions for inclusive local service delivery;

-- Better understand the roles of the different layers of government, including central government in creating conditions and maintaining oversight;
+- Recognize the roles of the different layers of government, including central government in creating conditions and maintaining oversight;

 - Gain insight on the implication of the SDGs for local service delivery and local governments;

-- Understand challenges and possibilities in financing service provision at the local level;
+- Identify the challenges and possibilities in financing service provision at the local level;

-- Increase collaboration and interaction between public and private sector (public-private partnerships), with the civil society and between central and local government.
+- Enhance collaboration and interaction between public and private sector (public-private partnerships), with the civil society and between central and local government.

 This course is intended for professionals working in the field of decentralisation, local governance, public service provision and development.
 The course offers a combination of presentations by top experts and innovative exercises.